bmullan/ciab-remote-desktop/README.md

 2 - The ciab-remote-desktop installation scripts.
 3 - sudo privileges on that server

 > *Note:  A recent addition to the CIAB Remote Desktop [are the CIAB Web Applications](https://github.com/bmullan/ciab-web-applications).
-These are a large group of Web based applications that can be installed in LXD containers on the same Host/Server as the CIAB Remote Desktop itself.*
+These are a large group of Web based applications that can be installed in LXD containers on the same Host/Server as the CIAB Remote Desktop itself.
+Each selected application is installed in a "nested" LXD container inside the ciab-guac LXD container.
+This allows the backup or copy of all installed Web Applications just by copying or backing up the ciab-guac container itself.*

 There are 2 YouTube video's regarding CIAB: